branisk/Geo-Guessrs/README.md

 Images will be saved to `/data/imgs` in buckets of 10,000 images each.

+### 5. Download image coordinates

+#### Option 1: Download from google drive
+- If you are working with washington DC specifically, you can simply download the points.csv file here: https://drive.google.com/file/d/1DnWRgtedBkLx2SmhxoCUnLusRbAolxX_/view?usp=sharing

+#### Option 2: Download using the mapillary API
+- If you want to download the exact coordinates of exactly the images in your sampled.csv file, `python download/download_mly_points_using_sampled_csv.py`

+#### Option 3: Download using mapillary sdk
+- If you just want the coordinates of some images in some set of cities, use the `download/download_mly_points.py` script.
+There will be some overlap with the images in your sampled.csv file, but not full overlap.

 ### 5. Save the image paths

 1. Open `/data/get_img_paths.ipynb`